 - Prior court order to do diversion in Nevada

-Successful completion of diversion results in a dismissal of the charge and a judicial order to seal the records.
-But the defendant has to mail out these orders to the police department and other relevant state agencies.
+Finishing diversion results in a dismissal of the charge and a judicial order to seal the records.
+However, the defendant has to mail out these orders to the police department and other relevant state agencies.

 Not under Nevada law, unless the charge was for battery domestic violence.